efkandurakli/app-samurai-translate/README.md

 # App Samurai Translate App

 This is a simple translation web application that makes translation between Turkish and English like Google Translate.
-This web app have been developed by using React as part of application process for Frontend Developer position in  [App Samurai Company.](https://appsamurai.com/)
+This web app has been developed by using React as part of application process for Frontend Developer position in  [App Samurai Company.](https://appsamurai.com/)

 ## Environment variables